 ruggedly spectacular desert landscape and remote location of the adjoining

 towns often generates quite a few questions from first-time visitors.

 The following list was compiled from some of the most frequently asked

 Are there any airports located near Moab?

 Moab Airport is located 18 miles north of Moab.
-Great Lakes Airlines currently provides scheduled daily flights to Denver, Colorado.
+On March 2, 2014 Delta Airlines will start providing daily scheduled daily flights to Salt Lake City, Utah.
 The closest major airport to Moab is located in Salt Lake City

 (236 miles from Moab).
 Currently there are 9 major air carriers and 2

 commuter airlines flying into Salt Lake City International Airport.

 Walker Field, located in Grand Junction Colorado (110 miles from Moab),